lauracrews/meltwater-advection-ice-freezeup/README.md

 The script `run_meltwaterAdvection` will create all the figures in the paper and save them as .png and Matlab .fig files into their own subdirectories within ~/meltwaterAdvection/figures/

 Switches determining if figures should be saved are provided within each plotting script (`plot_*.m`).
 If you do not want to save the figures, edit the plotting scripts directly and set `saveFigs = false`

+Descriptions of each of the subroutines called by `run_meltwaterAdvection` are in the [code documentation]

 # Citation